-Some of the major companies operating in the global digital oilfield technology market include Schlumberger Limited, Halliburton Company, Baker Hughes Incorporated, National Oilwell Varco Inc., Weatherford International, Siemens AG, Honeywell International Inc., Kongsberg Gruppen, Paradigm and Petrolink.
+Some of the major players operating in the global digital oilfield technology market are Schlumberger Limited, Baker Hughes Incorporated, National Oilwell Varco Inc., Weatherford International plc, Siemens AG, Honeywell International Inc., Kongsberg Gruppen, Paradigm Ltd., and Petrolink.